 Pet insurance can help with expensive fees for treatment if they do fall ill or get injured.
 Lifetime pet insurance means they’ll be covered for any illnesses they develop during their policy for the rest of their life.

-Join our pet insurance group to get 20% off pet insurance for dogs.
+Join our pet insurance group to access unique pet cover.

 What is the lifespan of a dog with cancer?

 Finding out your dog has cancer can be upsetting.
 How long they will live with the disease depends on factors such as the kind of cancer, the treatment they receive and the age and size of the dog.